sherlock-audit/2023-10-real-wagmi-judging/README.md

 **fann95**

 Fixed: https://github.com/RealWagmi/wagmi-leverage/commit/3c17a39e8a69a8912e6f87e84a19f55889353328

+**IAm0x52**

+Fix looks good.
+Fee collection has been made generic instead of specific to protocol fees.
+Creditor fees are now cached and collected.

 # Issue M-5: Incorrect calculations of borrowingCollateral leads to DoS for positions in the current tick range due to underflow